mozilla/data-docs/src/datasets/obsolete/churn/intro.md

 #### Accessing the Data

-`churn` is available in Re:dash under Athena and Presto.
+`churn` is available in STMO under Athena and Presto.
 The data is also available in parquet for consumption by columnar data engines at `s3://telemetry-parquet/churn/v3`.